hybridgroup/tinygo-wamr-module/README.md

 west flash
 ```

-Here is the example running on Zephyr on an STM32 Nucleo-144 board in the `product-mini/platforms/zephyr/simple` example with verbose logging.
+Here is the TinyGo module running on Zephyr on an STM32 Nucleo-144 board in the `product-mini/platforms/zephyr/simple` example with verbose logging.

 ```shell
 Connected to /dev/ttyACM0.
 Press Ctrl-C to exit.